ronyboi/ronyboi/README.md

 ### Hi there 👋

-I'm an incoming backend developer intern at Shopify!
+I'm an incoming backend developer intern at Shopify for Winter 2022!
+And, I'm an incoming SDE intern at Amazon for Summer 2022!

 I’m currently:
 - Focusing on school assignments and courses.
-- Working on Summer 2022 Internship Applications.

 I've just finished the first version of my personal website.
 Check it out [here](https://www.ragrwal.com)